rConfig V8 Core CLI Commands Reference

 rconfig:search-configs

 Section titled “rconfig:search-configs”Searches all configuration files for a given string.
-Powerful tool for finding specific configurations across your entire network.
+A useful tool for finding specific configurations across your entire network.

 # Search for a specific stringphp artisan rconfig:search-configs "ntp server"